OctopusDeploy/blog/blog/2023-06/manifests-from-git/index.md

 ---
 title: Sourcing Kubernetes manifests from Git
 description: You can now reference YAML configurations from your Git repository in the Deploy raw Kubernetes YAML step.
-Say goodbye to building packages and copying and pasting code.
 author: nikita.dergilev@octopus.com
 visibility: public
 published: 2023-06-26-1400